Pharns/Pharns/homelab-setup/README.md

 - Includes virtual machines running Security Onion, Kali Linux, and other tools.
 - Network segmentation for isolating traffic during penetration testing.

+## Home Lab Topology
+Screenshots of my homelab environment are stored in the `screenshots/` folder.

 ## Screenshots
 Screenshots of my homelab environment are stored in the `screenshots/` folder.